-This distance learning course is aimed at sighted learners who support individuals using braille, such as parents, teachers, teaching assistants and support workers, plus anyone with a specific interest in braille.
-It provides tuition in how to read and write contracted Unified English braille (UEB).
-No prior knowledge of braille is required.
+This distance-learning course is aimed at any sighted learners who support individuals using braille, such as parents, teachers, teaching assistants and support workers.
+It is also open to anyone who has a specific interest in braille.

-Students receive all the materials and tuition needed to complete the course, plus one opportunity to take a final examination.
-The time scale for completing the course is 12 months.
+Students receive all the materials and tuition needed to complete the course, and one opportunity to take the examination.

 The course includes the following:

 It does not cover any of the following: